status-im/status-mobile/doc/ui-guidelines.md

   (defn comp []
     [rn/view {:some-map some-map}])
   ```

-- Using `React.useRef`: This is also another way to create stable references between renders. e.g
+- Trade-offs: While global variables ensure reference stability, they can introduce side effects or global state management complexities.
+Overuse can make components harder to understand and test due to implicit dependencies.

+- Best Scenarios: Use for constants or configuration data that truly does not change over the application's lifetime and does not belong to any component's state.

+#### Using `React.useRef`:
+Provides a mutable ref object that remains constant throughout the component's lifecycle.
+Ideal for holding onto a value that does not trigger re-renders.. e.g
   ```clojure
   (defn comp []
     (let [ref (rn/use-ref {:name "John Snow"
                            :knowledge 0})]
     [rn/view {:some-map (:current ref)}]))
   ```
+- Trade-offs: It is not "reactive", meaning changes to its content do not cause the component to re-render.
+It's best used for values that are incidental to rendering.

+- Best Scenarios: Storing references to DOM elements, keeping track of previous props or state for comparison, or holding values that interact with imperative APIs.

+#### Using `React.useState`:
-- Using `React.useState`: `useState` always returns a stable reference to non primitive values, and only changes this reference when the value is updated via `seState`. e.g
+Returns a stable reference to a stateful value, with an updater function to change its value.
+The reference only changes when explicitly updated via the updater. e.g
   ```clojure
   (defn comp []
     (let [[state set-state] (rn/use-state {:name "John Snow" :knowledge 0})]
     [rn/view {:some-map state}]))
   ```

+- Trade-offs: It triggers a component re-render when the state changes, which might not be necessary for all types of stored values.
+Managing large sets of stateful data here can make the component less efficient.

+- Best Scenarios: Managing local component state that directly influences the render output.
+Ideal for values that change over time and need to trigger updates.

-- Using `React.useMemo` and `React.useCallback`: They both return stable references, but the catch here is that they also require stable references themselves as dependencies. e.g
+#### Using `React.useMemo` and `React.useCallback`:
+They both return stable references, but the catch here is that they also require stable references themselves as dependencies. e.g
   ```clojure
   (defn comp []
     (let [[knowledge set-knowledge] (rn/use-state 0)